-Provision is made for those students with special educational needs and disabilities (SEND) to ensure that they have equality of opportunity and aim to fulfil their potential.
+Inclusive provision is made for those students with special educational needs and disabilities (SEND) including cognition and learning, communication and interaction, social mental emotional health, sensory and/or physical and any looked after children who have been identified with SEND to ensure that they have equality of opportunity and aim to fulfil their potential.

 The SEND Department is managed on a day to day basis by Mrs Heather Smith (SENCO).
 She can be contacted on 01767 680598 or at email@example.com

-The following staff members work within the SEND Department: Mrs Cheryl Anderson (Learning Support Assistant - LSA), Mrs Lesley Fage (LSA), Mrs Alison Hawkins (LSA), Mrs Natasha Hetherington (LSA), Mrs Jill Wallace (LSA) and Miss Sabina Nessa (LSA)
+The following staff members work within the SEND Department: Mrs Cheryl Anderson (Learning Support Assistant - LSA), Mrs Lesley Fage (LSA), Mrs Alison Hawkins (LSA), Mrs Jill Wallace (LSA), Mrs Lee-Anne Hayes (LSA) and Mrs Carly Halls (Admin Assistant).

-Students' needs are met using a graduated approach; students are identified (by teachers/Learning Support Assistants, parents/guardians or the students themselves, then assessed).
-If students require additional support, a plan is put in place and carried through within the timescale set.
+Student’s needs are met using a graduated approach; students are identified (by teachers/Learning Support Assistants, parents/carers or the students themselves then assessed).
+If students require additional support a plan is put in place and carried through within the timescale set.
 The student’s progress is then reviewed.
 The support can be provided in a number of ways such as:

 - Learning Support Assistant presence in the classroom

-- Time in the SEND Department (such as lunchtime, after school, during registration, or a modified or reduced timetable)
+- Time in the SEND Department (such as, at lunchtime, after school, during registration, or due to a modified or reduced timetable)

-- Personal Achievement Plan (PAP) drawn up by staff, students and parents/guardians and reviewed every six months
+- Personal Achievement Plan (PAP) drawn up by staff, students and parents/carers and reviewed every six months

 - Education Health Care Plan (EHCP) followed and reviewed annually